 Social Media Detox

 You knew this was coming.
+It’s another one of the self care ideas that everyone knows is a good idea (but nobody wants to commit to!)
 Social media can do a lot of great things, including bring us closer to friends and family and tell inspiring stories.
 But for many of us, social media can be a major downer.
 Rough news stories, jealousy, fear of missing out and toxic relationships online can make us feel worse.

 Consider taking a social media detox.
 It can be really hard, I know, social media is a big part of my business!
 I feel like I’m constantly checking emails or notifications.
 Getting offline cold turkey would probably backfire but we can all find ways to cut back.